 Geoff joined Watsi on March 12th, 2013.
-Six years ago, Geoff became the 671st member to automatically support a new Watsi patient every month.
-Since then, 5,755 more people have become monthly donors!
-Geoff's most recent donation traveled 8,600 miles to support Maria Jose, an bright baby girl from Colombia, to fund clubfoot correction surgery to have a full life ahead.
+Six years ago, Geoff joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Geoff's most recent donation traveled 2,600 miles to support Maria Jose, an bright baby girl from Colombia, to fund clubfoot correction surgery to have a full life ahead.

 Min lives with his wife, son, and daughter in a village in Tak Province, Thailand.
 He moved from Burma to Thailand nine months ago in search of better job opportunities.
 His daughter is still too young to go to school and his wife and son work as day laborers on a farm, each earning 150 baht (approx. 5 USD) per day.
 Min had to stop working with his wife and son three months ago because of his condition.
 Their monthly household income of 3,000 baht (approx. 100 USD) is not enough to cover their daily expenses.
 Sometimes, they have to borrow money from their relatives to meet their basic needs.
 Four years ago, Min used to work as a construction worker in Bangkok.
 One day, he started to experience pain in the left side of his abdomen.
 He went to a clinic twice and was diagnosed with a kidney stone in his left kidney after receiving an ultrasound.
 The doctor told him that he would need to undergo laser treatment at a hospital to break up the stone.
 The next day, Min went to a hospital in Bangkok.
 He received another ultrasound and underwent laser treatment which he did not have to pay for because he had health insurance at that time.
 When he returned for his follow-up appointment, he underwent another round of laser treatment, followed by more oral medications to take home.
 Min was not able to return to the hospital because his father passed away before his next appointment and he had to go back to Burma for the funeral.
 Before he had a chance to return to Bangkok, his mother also passed away.
 After spending money on the two funerals, Min did not have enough money to return to Bangkok.
 He moved back in with his wife and children and started working as a day laborer on a farm with his wife in their village.
 In May 2019, Min started experiencing pain again in his left lower abdomen.
 He would also pass small stones about twice a month while urinating.
 He went to a clinic where he received oral medication as well as an ultrasound.
 The doctor told him that he has a stone in his left kidney as well as small stones in his urethra.
 Min went back to the same clinic several times for his follow-up appointments, where he received oral medication each time for his abdominal pain.
 By September 2019, he was feeling much better and was no longer in pain.
 He was also no longer passing stones when urinating.
 Min then stopped going back to the clinic and stopped taking medication.
 Later in December 2019, Min and his family moved to their current home in Thailand and in May 2020, the pain in Min’s lower abdomen returned.
 He has pain when urinating and has started to pass small stones again about every two weeks.
 He went to a local hospital in the beginning of May with his wife, and he received an ultrasound.
 The ultrasound showed that he now has stones in both of his kidneys in addition to a bladder stone.
 The doctor referred him to Mae Sot Hospital (MSH) for treatment, but his family was not able to afford the estimated cost so he returned home.
 At home, Min told his friend about his condition and his lack of funds to pay for it.
 His friend told him to seek help at Mae Tao Clinic (MTC) and with Watsi's Medical Parter Burma Children Medical Fund.
 Surgery is now scheduled for August 14th.
 Min shared, “I had to sell my phone to pay for my treatment [the ultrasounds and oral medications] and my transportation when I sought treatment.
 For the past few days, we don’t have enough rice and we also don’t have any money to buy more food.
 So we have to eat rice porridge.
 I feel so sad for my family.”